thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 when interesting and beautiful things happen.
 The only thing that I don't like is that I have yet to win any of the tournaments.
 I've been in the final every time, but I always fall short in the finishing line.
 Not only that, but the last three times (!)
-I've come second with *one point* To get an idea of my pain, watch [the video][vi] from the final round of the last tournament.
+I've come second with *one point*!
+To get an idea of my pain, watch [the video][vi] from the final round of the last tournament.
 If it is not obvious, [the screams of agony][bigno] are mine.

 It's a good thing that pain is a very good motivator.
 Victory shall be mine!